top of page

 • What Financing Options are available?

-I am an ethical breeder, not a puppy mill, so that means we give a lot of individual time and attention to each puppy and caring for each mama.
-I pay for the very best parental and postnatal vitamins, veterinary care, and food for my dogs.
-I cancel family events to attend every birth and stay by my mamas' side 24/7 until the pups are 2 weeks old minimum.
-If any pup is failing to thrive, I tube feed them every 2 hours around the clock.
-I am knowledgeable and have taken courses on genetics, so I know what is possible out of pairings and I know my lines and am honest and realistic about expectations and don't over-promise just to sell a puppy.
-People selling puppies for cheap simply have to cut costs somewhere and likely it will be caring for the pups and dog parents that deserve to be honored as they produce the healthiest pups possible for families like you to adopt.
+I am an ethical breeder, not a puppy mill, so that means we give a lot of individual time and attention to each puppy and care for each mama and I have a team that supports their care.
+Selecting the best parent dogs with excellent genetics and breeding rights, parent health testing, prenatal and postnatal vitamins, veterinary care, potential for C-sections or other emergency care, food, grooming, litter care, employee support, and more for my dogs.
+Breeding is a chosen sacrifice and I can't tell you how many important family events that I have missed in order to attend a birth or care for neonate pups.
+If any pup is failing to thrive, I tube feed them every 2 hours around the clock day and night.
+I have taken extensive courses on genetics, to understand pairing outcomes and choosing parents that compliment each other best.
+I know my lines and I try to be honest and realistic about expectations, and don't over-promise just to sell a puppy.
+People selling puppies for cheap simply have to cut costs somewhere, and likely it will be caring for the pups and dog parents that deserve to be honored as they produce the healthiest pups possible for families like you to adopt.
+I love my puppies and parents deeply and it shows.
+Please read my reviews on Google to see what others say about me.
+That being said, we do offer a $200 discount to military and service personelle.
+If budget is a concern and you live locally, you may be a candidate to be a guardian family for one of our future parent dogs and you can learn more here.

 -My parents are all tested prior to breeding and my pups come with a 2 year genetic health guarantee

--Home-raised on a Puppy Curriculum consisting of the Puppy Culture program
+-Home-raised on a Puppy Curriculum consisting of the Puppy Culture and the badass breeder program

 -Individual Temperament evaluations